 For many people in the UK, their lawn is the pièce de résistance of their garden.
 It provides spectacular scenery whenever you look out your window, a comfortable place to sit in the Summer, and is evidence of all your hard work in the garden.

-One of the best ways to elevate the look of your garden is to add tramlines stripes to your lawn using a technique used by professional groundsmen to improve the appearance of sports pitches.
+One of the best ways to elevate the look of your your lawn is to add tramlines.
+This is a technique used by many gardeners to add stripes to your garden, and is most commonly used by professional sports teams to improve the aesthetic of a pitch.

 What Are Lawn Tramlines?